Jin Kazama: Main Tekken series

 During Tekken 6 Jin uses the Zaibatsu for world conquest, having started a war against all nations.
 Jin hosts the sixth King of Iron Fist Tournament to rid himself of Kazuya and his enemies.
 In gameplay, just as his devil form served as the Stage 8 sub-boss in Tekken 5, Jin serves as the Stage 8 sub-boss in Tekken 6.
-He is also the main antagonist from Tekken 6's "Scenario Campaign".
-In the Scenario Campaign, Jin is confronted by his half-uncle Lars Alexandersson who is rallying a faction within the Zaibatsu's military to take him down.
-However, Jin escapes by using Lars' partner, the robot Alisa Bosconovitch, as his servant.
-Jin once again serves as the scenario's final boss against Lars.
+He is also the main antagonist from Tekken 6's "Scenario Campaign" where Jin is confronted by his half-uncle Lars Alexandersson who is rallying a faction within the Zaibatsu's military to take him down.
 Upon his defeat, Jin explains he has been throwing the world into disarray in an effort to awaken the beast known as Azazel.
-Jin's goal in awakening such a monster is to fight it in a suicidal battle and both save the world from Azazel and free himself of the Devil Gene.
-Despite killing Azazel, Jin's Devil Gene still remains inside his body.
-Alternatively, Devil Jin also appears as a hidden boss in the scenario.
+Jin's goal in awakening such a monster is to fight it in a suicidal battle.

 Jin appears in Tekken 7 as a sub-boss, replacing Heihachi if the right conditions are met.
 However, in the updated arcade version, and the console ports, he is no longer a sub-boss.
 In the Story Mode, a weak Jin loses control of his Devil Gene again and starts causing a rampage.
-While in his weakened state, Jin wanders in the Middle East where he is rescued by Lars.
-Lars transports him to Violet System, owned by his adoptive paternal uncle Lee Chaolan, to rest and regain his strength.
-Recovering after learning of Heihachi's death, Jin joins forces with Lars to bring the world back to order and kill Kazuya.
+While in his weakened state, Jin wanders in the Middle East until Lars rescues him.
+Following his recovery, Jin joins forces with Lars to bring the world back to order and kill Kazuya.
 Playing as Devil Jin results in an encounter with Hwoarang, but the battle is interrupted by multiple enemies.
-He reappears in Tekken 8.